 “You bring the condoms?”
 Walter asked.

-“Of course, but make sure you take it off before you shoot this time.
+“Of course,” she said taking one out of her purse.
+“But make sure you take it off before you shoot this time.
 Remember it only works if the venue gets the full load.
 You need to show it who’s bitch.”

 “Someone’s coming,” Walter said.